basecamp/policies/cancellation/index.md

 ## What happens when you cancel?

-You won’t be able to access your account once you cancel, so make sure you download everything you want to keep beforehand.
+In the case of non-HEY accounts, or unpaid HEY accounts, you won’t be able to access your account once you cancel, so make sure you download everything you want to keep beforehand.
+If you have a paid HEY account, you can cancel your subscription and keep using your account until your paid period expires.
+Then the account will be automatically cancelled and will become inaccesible.
+You can also choose to cancel your account earlier.

-We’ll permanently delete your account data within 30 days from our servers and logs, and within 60 days from our backups.
-Retrieving data for a single account from a backup isn’t possible, so if you change your mind you’ll need to do it within the first 30 days. **Data can’t be recovered once it has been permanently deleted.**
+We’ll permanently delete your account data 30 days after cancellation from our servers and logs, and within 60 days from our backups.
+Retrieving data for a single account from a backup isn’t possible, so if you change your mind you’ll need to do it within the first 30 days after cancellation. **Data can’t be recovered once it has been permanently deleted.**

 We won’t bill you again once you cancel.
 We don’t automatically prorate any unused time you may have left but if you haven’t used your account in months or just started a new billing cycle, [contact us]({{ site.email_support }}) for a [fair refund](../refund/index.md).
 We’ll treat you right.